samoylenkodmitry/s-a--m.github.io/_posts/2022-10-31-leetcode_daily.md

     }
 ```

 Reverse polish notations made explicitly for calculation using stack.
-Just execute every operation immidiately using last two numbers in the stack and push the result.
+Just execute every operation immediately using last two numbers in the stack and push the result.
 * be aware of the order of the operands

 Space: O(N), Time: O(N)